vectorete/siem-project-splunk-snort-ossec/README.md

 Testing the intrusion detection systems (IDS) detection and active response with multiple tests, consisting of: TestmyNIDS script, brute force, and web pentesting.

 7. **Customisable Environment**:
-Configured in a controlled virtual environment (NetinVm), enabling experimentation and simple adjustments without interfering with operational systems.
+Configured in a controlled virtual environment (NETinVM), enabling experimentation and simple adjustments without interfering with operational systems.

 8. **Automation and Workflow Orchestration**:
 Examines how to automate response to incident processes using Splunk SOAR, hence boosting security operations efficiency.